Director of Admissions and Enrollment

 Work examples

-At Alpha, parent advocacy functions as a growth mechanism, not a support activity.
-You'll be facilitating high-trust conversations, organizing events that drive conversion, and building conviction one family at a time.
-This requires mastering both the messaging and the underlying model.
-You'll need to understand precisely what distinguishes Alpha—and how to articulate that in ways that resonate.
+At Alpha, parent advocacy functions as a core growth mechanism, not ancillary support.
+You'll facilitate high-stakes conversations, design events that influence decisions, and build conviction family by family.
+This requires mastery of both substance and communication.
+You'll need comprehensive understanding of what distinguishes Alpha—and how to convey that compellingly.

-Want to see the types of narratives you'll be helping to develop and amplify?
+Want to see the narratives you'll help develop and communicate?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Hear directly from three Alpha dads about why they chose to leave conventional education—and how Alpha's approach has transformed their children's confidence, independence, and academic trajectory.
+Listen to three Alpha fathers discuss their rejection of conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic performance.

 👉 Watch the conversation (24 min)